 Virginia counties who meet the requirements of the state's Chesapeake Bay regulations typically focus on protecting the large, perennial streams that have water flowing in them all year.
 Developers may be allowed to destroy smaller, intermittent streams, placing them in pipes and filling the stream channel with sediment or pavement.
 However, the pollution that gets into small streams will inevitably wash down the channel, ending up at the intake of any drinking water plant downstream.

-EPA analyzed the Source Protection Areas, the area upstream from a drinking water source or intake that contributes surface water flow to the drinking water intake during a 24-hour period.
-The agency determined that 58% of the total miles of streams in the US that provide water for public drinking water systems are "intermittent, ephemeral, or headwater streams."5 (Intermittent streams are streams containing water for only part of the year.
-Ephemeral streams flow only in response to precipitation events.)
+In 2009, EPA analyzed the Source Protection Areas, the area upstream from a drinking water source or intake that contributes surface water flow to the drinking water intake during a 24-hour period.
+The agency determined that 58% of the total miles of streams in the US that provide water for public drinking water systems are "intermittent, ephemeral, or headwater streams."
+Intermittent streams are streams containing water for only part of the year.
+Ephemeral streams flow only in response to precipitation events.

 Typically, raw water is purified into drinking water in several steps.
 Early in the process, settling basins are used to stop the flow of the raw water, allowing sediments to settle out.
 Alum is added the cause the many tiny particles suspended in the water to "flocculate," bunching together until the clustered particles are so heavy they drop to the bottom of the settling tank.
 The water is then exposed to chlorine or high levels of ultraviolet light radiation to sterilize the water.
 Some communities (such as the City of Chesapeake) use reverse osmosis systems to purify water.

-Drinking water plants pump their final product from the plant to the customers.
+Drinking water plants import raw water and export clean drinking water from the plant to final customers.
 Drinking water distribution systems include water towers, in part to store water for peak demands but also in large part to maintain pressure in the system.
-After pumping water up into the tanks, gravity will push the drinking water through the pipes to customers - even after hurricanes, when electricity might be out.
+After pumping water up into the tanks, gravity will push the clean drinking water through the pipes to customers - even after hurricanes, when electricity might be out.